Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Colorectal cancer is cancer that starts in either your colon or your rectum, which together make up the lower part of your digestive tract.
-It is the third most common cancer for both men and women.
-Cancer usually does not start in both the colon and rectum.
+Colorectal cancer is cancer that starts in either your colon or your rectum.
+These make up the lower part of your digestive tract.
+In most cases cancer does not start in both the colon and rectum.
 But both types of cancer have a lot in common.
-So they are often referred to as colorectal cancer.
+So they are often called colorectal cancer.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR